kuvaus/LlamaGPTJ-chat/README.md

 You need to also download a model file, see [supported models](#gpt-j-llama-and-mpt-models) for details and links.

 ### Build
+Since the program is made using c++ it should build and run on most Linux, MacOS and Windows systems.
 On most systems, you only need this to build:
 ```sh
 mkdir build